Nanoonga/chtml-masonry/README.md

 * Time to Interactive < 1 second
 * Supports high-density displays
-* Responsive from 200 to 2000 density-independent pixels (dip)
+* Responsive from 200 to 2000 density-independent pixels (dip) per row
 * No dependencies